Michael-KaHNg/Motion_Extract/README.md

 * Adjust thresholds as needed (the LED signal amplitdue is influenced by the signal extraction from the previous step)

-1. Make sure the duration of 5s pulse (in frames) falls within the two red line AND the number of 5s pulse is 481 (for a 40 minute session)
+1. Look at the lenght of the Imaging file (.csv) and input that length.
-2. Session onset is correctly identified
+2. Make sure the duration of 5s pulse (in frames) falls within the two red line AND the number of 5s pulse is 481 (for a 40 minute session)
-3. Session End is correctly identified
+3. Session onset and End is correctly identified
 4. 5s pulses are correctly identified
 5. Infared port activities are correctly identified